-Northern Middle is fortunate to have numerous partners such

-as TANF, SNAP, RESEA, etc. located on-site within the majority of the affiliate and comprehensive AJCs.
+Northern Middle is fortunate to have numerous partners such as TANF, SNAP, RESEA, etc. located on-site within the majority of the affiliate and comprehensive AJCs.
 Title I participants may be referred to various partners after an initial assessment and the needs of the participant are identified.
-When the partner is physically located in the AJC, the participant may be escorted to the partner for introduction and a warm in -person handoff referral.
-External partner referrals escorted to the partner for introduction and a warm in -person handoff referral.
-External partner referrals may take place through a phone call, AJC referral form. or other electronic means to set an appointment for the participant.
+When the partner is physically located in the AJC, the participant may be escorted to the partner for introduction and a warm in-person handoff referral.
+External partner referrals may take place through a phone call, AJC referral form or other electronic means to set an appointment for the participant.
 TANF referrals are submitted and tracked through Salesforce, an internal case management system used by Workforce Essentials Families First staff.

 With Northern Middle being an Employment Network as well as operating a Ticket to Work program with trained staff, Northern Middle is prepared to assist those with disabilities to receive services at all locations.
-Five centers having a VR representative located on site.
+Five centers have a VR representative located on site.
 Thirteen county centers have a resource center with an electronic table for computer use as well as all computers have the capability to adjust screen size, color, text, and voice for those with some level of impairment.
-Additional devices are available such as joy stick, track ball mouse or specialized keyboards for those that require them.
-All centers are wheel chair accessible and have power assisted door openings other than the 3 state owned buildings.
+Additional devices are available such as joystick, track ball mouse or specialized keyboards for those that require them.

+All centers are wheel chair accessible and have power assisted door openings other than the three state owned buildings.
 Sign language interpretation is also available when requested and language line is available for other non-English speakers.
 DVOPs are available throughout to assist veterans with SBE's and reentry individuals are triaged by staff through assessments and IEPs developed to leverage partner resources to eliminate barriers and burdens blocking career pathways.